 Ingredients

-- 1 7 Ounce Can of Chipotles Peppers in Adobo Sauce optional – this adds quite the kick!
+- 7 ounces chipotle peppers in adobo sauce (1 can) – optional – this adds quite the kick!

 - 6 flour tortillas